SPowell82/Turtle-Graphics/README.md

 A Turtle Graphics program which uses SDL to display the images.
 In order to move the turtle the instructions are as followed:

-FD - Forward
+• FD - Forward
-RT - Right Turn
+• RT - Right Turn
-LT - Left Turn
+• LT - Left Turn
-SET - Assigns a value to a specified variable
+• SET - Assigns a value to a specified variable
-DO - Runs an instruction in a loop for a specified amount of time (similar to a for-loop)
+• DO - Runs an instruction in a loop for a specified amount of time (similar to a for-loop)

 Examples for the 'SET' and 'DO' instructions:

 SET A := 5 * 2 ---- This will set the value 10 to the variable A

-// NESTED LOOP WITH DO-LOOP FUNCTIONALITY
+# Example of a NESTED LOOP WITH DO-LOOP FUNCTIONALITY

 {
   DO A FROM 1 TO 50 {